balfieri/flightplan/README.md

-    MagVar.py           -- computes magnetic variation at any point on Earth for a given date rawdata/            -- airport/waypoint GPS coordinates and facility/runway information that is filtered down by a script called rawdata/make_rawdata.py and written to a pickle-format file called rawdata/rawdata.dat that is easily sucked in fp.py
+    MagVar.py           -- computes magnetic variation at any point on Earth for a given date rawdata/            -- airport/waypoint GPS coordinates and facility/runway information that is filtered down by a script called rawdata/make_rawdata.py and written to a checked-in pickle-format file called rawdata/rawdata.dat that is easily sucked in fp.py

 Example run scripts: